changkun/modern-cpp-tutorial/book/en-us/02-usability.md

 ### if constexpr

 As we saw at the beginning of this chapter, we know that C++11 introduces the `constexpr` keyword, which compiles expressions or functions into constant results.
-A natural idea is that if we introduce this feature into the conditional judgment, let the code complete the branch judgment at compile time, can it make the program more efficient?
+A natural idea is that if we introduce this feature into the conditional judgment, let the code complete the branch judgment at compile-time, can it make the program more efficient?
 C++17 introduces the `constexpr` keyword into the `if` statement, allowing you to declare the condition of a constant expression in your code.
 Consider the following code:

 ```cpp
 #include <iostream>